syncfusion-content/uwp-docs/uwp/sfChart/DataBinding.md

 {% endtabs %}

-### Listening Biniding Property Changes
+### Updating Binding path properties
-When underlying data object implements INotifyPropertyChanged, you need to enable the ListenPropertyChange property of the series, to make the chart listen to the property changes of your data object.
+When enabling [`ListerPropertyChange`](https://help.syncfusion.com/uwp/sfchart/series#fast-charts) property to the series, you need to implements INotifyPropertyChanged to the underlying data object , to make the chart listen to the property changes of your data object.